 But many people are still not very clear about exactly What is NPS and more importantly, How NPS works?
-And since NPS helps in accumulation of retirement corpus which is then used to generate pension using an NPS annuity plan, many people want to clearly understand What is Annuity in NPS?
+And since NPS helps in the accumulation of retirement corpus which is then used to generate pension using an NPS annuity plan, many people want to clearly understand What is Annuity in NPS?

 With these thoughts in mind, I wanted to write a Super-detailed Guide on National Pension System (NPS).
-Many people still call NPS as the National Pension Scheme but it doesn’t really matter.
+Many people still call NPS the National Pension Scheme but it doesn’t really matter.

 I will try to have the National Pension Scheme NPS explained with examples in this post.

-So if you are looking to subscribe NPS in 2022 to save for retirement, then this NPS explained simply guide will help you understand various important aspects of National Pension System (NPS) and How NPS works (in full detail) and also What is annuity in NPS and what you should know about it before you become an NPS subscriber.
+So if you are looking to subscribe NPS in 2022 to save for retirement, then this NPS explained simply guide will help you understand various important aspects of the National Pension System (NPS) and How NPS works (in full detail) and also What is an annuity in NPS and what you should know about it before you become an NPS subscriber.

 So let’s see how to go about Retirement planning with the National Pension Scheme.